I get it.

-However, if I can take shortcuts—even better!
-I am a HUGE lover of both crock-pots and the Instant Pot!
-(I also like to make enough to have dinner for two days.
-We eat the leftovers later in the week; it really helps when my week is crazy busy!)
+(I also like to make enough dinner to last for two meals.
+We eat the leftovers later in the week which really helps when my week is crazy busy!)

 There’s nothing I love more than to start dinner in the morning and smell the aromas of a hearty meal wafting through my house near dinner time.
 It’s a small piece of Heaven!
 And our kids love coming home to the smell, too.

 Tip: Spend one day a month meal-prepping.
 Then, all you have to do is choose your meal, throw everything in the crock-pot and voila, you’re done!